 Not everyone likes a sectional sofa, but I sure do.
-I clearly remember the first time I sat in a sectional.
+I’m a sectional sofa junky.
+I love them.

 I was in grade 7 and visited a new friend’s home.
 Their family room, just off the kitchen had a massive L-shaped sectional sofa that spanned two walls.
 It fit perfectly in the room.

 Every seat had a clear view of the TV.
 Most importantly, it was super comfortable and easily accommodated 6 people.
 Ever since then I hoped to one day get my own sectional (and I did).

 But I made a HUGE sectional buying mistake that you MUST avoid.
 See my first sectional buying story at the bottom of this post.